Why enroll in our summer programs for teens?

 Student Futures has the best college prep summer program for 13-19 year olds!
 These three programs were designed with middle school and high school students’ social emotional learning(SEL) skills in mind.
 Each program’s activities are designed using CASEL’s core SEL competencies.
 These activities can not only help students mentally prepare for any major test but also help them face various challenges may otherwise distract them from academic pursuits.

 Thank goodness for summer!
 It’s the best time to get ahead of the game.
-Register now!

 College Ready Bootcamp